lino-framework/book/docs/dev/demo_fixtures.rst

   statements.
 Bank statements of last month are not yet entered into database

 .. fixture:: demo2

 Add final demo data.
-This fixture should always be the last in your :attr:`demo_fixtures
-<lino.core.site.Site.demo_fixtures>` setting.

 - :mod:`lino.modlib.users` sets password 1234 for all users.